 - municipal taxes, rates, or real estate taxes.

-Malta is involved in double taxation treaties with about 60 countries globally.
+Malta is involved in double taxation treaties with around 60 countries globally.

-Moreover, if a citizen decides to sell his property after holding it for five years and using it for sole and ordinary residence, no taxes will be imposed.
+Moreover, if you decide to sell your property after holding it for five years and using it for sole and ordinary residence, no taxes will be imposed.
 However, if it is sold before the lapse of three years, a property tax of 12% of the selling price will be exacted.

 Although Malta has claimed a 35% corporate tax, special tax concessions are applied to non-resident or non-domiciled business people or company owners.